tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 So, for our `Use Case` **Validated Distribution Authority** we have identified a set of specific tests to evaluate whether some data set is fit for the purpose of being used as a "validated distribution authority" for biodiversity science.

-Implicit in our `Use Case`, and we will want to spell this out explicitly, is that we want to use the results of these tests to find and fix errors in a data set, thus improving the quality of the data set for this purpose.

 The Fitness for Use Framework enables Tests to be used for either `Quality Control` (finding and fixing errors), or `Quality Assurance` (filtering a data set down to a subset of records that are fit for some purpose).

+Implicit in our `Use Case`, and we will want to spell this out explicitly (again, iterate), is that we want to use the results of these tests to find and fix errors in a data set, thus improving the quality of the data set for this purpose, that is, our `Use Case` is focused on `Quality Control`.

 The mechanism that the Fitness for Use Framework uses for both of these is `MultiRecord` `Measures`, which are measures that take the results of multiple records from one or more tests, and combine those results in some way to produce a measure of the quality of the data set as a whole for some purpose.
 For example, we could have a `MultiRecord Measure` that takes the results of the VALIDATION_FOOTPRINTWKT_NOTEMPTY test for all records in a data set, and counts the number of records that are COMPLIANT with that test, combining this count with the number of records in the data set gives us a measure of how many records are missing values in the dwc:footprintWKT field in that data set.

-**TODO: Return to UseCase->Policy->Test, and purpose of the use case being Quality Control (we want to find and fix errrors), thus develop/explain the multi-record measures needed for that purpose.**
+In listing a set of `Validations` for our `Use Case`, we are setting a `Validation Policy` for the `Use Case`.
+A `Validation Policy` is the set of `Validations` that are relevant to a particular `Use Case`.
+A `Use Case` also has an 'Amendment Policy' (the set of `Amendments` that are relevant to that `Use Case`) and a 'Measurement Policy' (the set of `Measures` that are relevant to that `Use Case`), and an `Issue Policy` (the set of `Issues` that are relevant to that `Use Case`).

+For our **Validated Distribution Authority** `Use Case` we would likely wish to define one or more `Amendment` tests to propose changes to fix problems identified by the `Validations` that are relevant to that `Use Case`, but we won't explore these here.
+Instead, we will focus on the `MultiRecord` `Measures` that we would want to use to evaluate the quality of a data set for this `Use Case`, and to track improvements in that quality as we find and fix errors in the data set.

 ### 9.1 MultiRecord Measures for Quality Control (non-normative)